chrisdoc/thesis/thesis.md

 ### Data Store

-The data store is responsible for storing data, this data either is either geographic information or subscription data.
+The data store is responsible for storing data, this data is either geographic information or subscription data.
 For geographic data the system is using PostgreSQL with the PostGIS extension.
 PostGIS extends PostgreSQL with support for spatial data structures and topological queries @Obe2011.
 Therefore, it allows the system to store the OpenStreetMap road network, population and land use information, the coverage area and the location of each cell site.
-PostGIS allows the use of advanced spatial queries as intersections and clipping which is later needed by the system.
+PostGIS allows the use of advanced spatial queries such as intersections and clipping which is later needed by the system.
 Subscription data is stored in a separate MySQL database.
 It is storing events captured by the A1 system and the OpenCoverageMap project.
 The database consists of two tables, one for A1 and the second one for OpenCoverageMap.